gushai/codeprose/README.md

 Codeprose's design makes it easily extendible to other or mixtures of languages and offers the possibility of introducing other output formats such as, for example, LaTeX.

-codeprose is a literate programming tool for Scala featuring text decoration via markdown comments and source code enriched with compile time information via .

 ## Output examples: